-UN peacekeepers’ child sex ring left victims, but no arrests
+AP exclusive: U.N. child-sex ring left victims but no arrests

 The Habitation Leclerc resort was once well known throughout Port-au-Prince as a lush refuge amid the capital’s grimy alleyways.
 During its heyday in the 1980s, celebrities like Mick Jagger and Jackie Onassis would perch by the pool or stroll past the property’s Voodoo temple.

-By 2004, the resort was a decrepit clutch of buildings, and several children, either orphaned or abandoned by their parents, were living in the ruins.
+By 2004, the resort was a decrepit clutch of buildings, and several children, either orphaned or abandoned by their parents, were living in its ruins.

 It was there that V01 met other victims, two girls referred to in the U.N. report as “V02” and “V03” and a young boy, “V08.”
 The boy initially supported them by occasionally bringing food from his aunt, but they were often hungry.

 The peacekeepers had arrived that year as part of a new mission to help stabilize Haiti in the wake of President Jean-Bertrande Aristide’s ouster.
-The Sri Lankans, numbering about 900 troops, landed in a historically unstable country in the grips of scattered violence and kidnappings — and a broken government ill-suited to confront the chaos.
+The Sri Lankans, numbering about 900 troops, landed in a historically unstable country in the grip of scattered violence and kidnappings — and a broken government ill-suited to confront the chaos.

 Some of the peacekeepers in the Sri Lankan contingent were based near the former resort.